Applying to RMPTA

-The Research Mentoring-Pair Travel Award (RMPTA) is given in conjunction with the Research Symposium, a day-long event held at the annual ASHA Convention.
-The award is designed to foster the professional development of students and early-career scientists who have expressed an interest in, or are pursuing, research careers in communication sciences and disorders.
+The Research Mentoring-Pair Travel Award (RMPTA) is given in conjunction with the Research Symposium, a multi-session event held at the ASHA Convention.
+The award is designed to foster the research career development of graduate students and postdoctoral fellows who have expressed an interest in, or are pursuing, research careers in communication sciences and disorders.

-Each student or early-career scientist identifies a more experienced investigator and invites that individual to apply with him or her as a mentor–protégé pair.
+Each graduate student or postdoctoral fellow identifies a more experienced investigator and invites that individual to apply with them as a mentor–protégé pair.

-Awarded pairs will receive ASHA Convention registration fee waivers and a $1,000 stipend ($750 to the protégé and $250 to the mentor).
-The pairs engage in activities before, during, and after Convention
+Awarded pairs will receive ASHA Convention registration fee waivers and a $1000 travel stipend ($750 to the protégé and $250 to the mentor).
+The pairs engage in award activities before, during, and after Convention.

 View previous RMPTA recipients.

-A protégé and mentor apply as a pair and must attend the Symposium together.
-The Symposium takes place all day Saturday at Convention.
+A protégé and mentor apply as a pair and must attend the Symposium together onsite.
+Below are the eligibility requirements:

-- student at the master's, clinical doctorate, or PhD level at the time of Convention, or
+- Must be a student at the master's, clinical doctorate, or PhD level at the time of Convention, or

-- experienced investigator affiliated with an academic or clinical research environment, either at the protégé’s university or at another institution,
+- Must be an experienced investigator affiliated with an academic or clinical research environment, either at the protégé’s university or at another institution,

 Awardee Pair Requirements

-- Each mentor and protégé registers as an in-person attendee for the ASHA Convention using a registration fee waiver issued upon acceptance
+- Each mentor and protégé registers as an in-person attendee for the ASHA Convention using a registration fee waiver issued upon acceptance.

-- Each mentor and protégé reads articles identified by the presenters about their Symposium topics.
-Each mentor and protégé should work with his or her mentor to develop questions to ask during the question and answer period of the Symposium.
+- Each mentor and protégé reads articles identified by the speakers about their Symposium topics.
+Each protégé works with their mentor to develop questions to ask the Symposium speakers during the question-and-answer periods.

-- Each protégé must ask at least one question during the Symposium, as time allows.
+- Each protégé should be prepared to ask at least one question during the Symposium, as time allows.

-- Protégés who are PhD students, students in a combined PhD degree program (e.g., MA/PhD, AuD/PhD), or postdoctoral fellows work with their mentors during February to review a Journal of Speech, Language, and Hearing Research manuscript based on one or two of the Symposium presentations.
+- Protégés who are PhD students, students in a combined PhD degree program (e.g., MA/PhD, AuD/PhD), or postdoctoral fellows work with their mentors during February to write a mentored review of a Journal of Speech, Language, and Hearing Research (JSLHR) manuscript based on one of the Symposium presentations.

 How to Apply